Polkadot-Blockchain-Academy/pba-content/syllabus/7-XCM/4-Chain_Config_in_XCM/Parachain_Config_in_XCM_slides.md

 <img src="../../../assets/img/7-XCM/location_to_account_id_withdraw.svg" alt="Withdraw location to accountId" style="width: 900px;">

-Notes:style="width: 900px
+Notes:

-This will define how we convert a multilocation into a local accountId.
+- This will define how we convert a multilocation into a local accountId.
-This is useful when we want to withdraw/deposit tokens from a multilocation defined origin or when we want to dispatch as signed origins from a multilocation defined origin.
+- This is useful when we want to withdraw/deposit tokens from a multilocation defined origin or when we want to dispatch as signed origins from a multilocation defined origin.

 ---v